Sedus/light-my-led/README.md

 Save and then in the console set up the init.d file to run on startup

 $ sudo update-rc.d redis_6379 defaults

+## TODO

+- bundle.js is too large (uglify and minify it), maybe we can remove some libraries from it?
+- Livereload is not working (browserify)
+- Add less or sass for styling
+- Split bundle.js into app.bundle.js and external.bundle.js
+- cleanup devDependencies